 This is an area that business owners can directly impact the money they spend, thus positively impacting their profit margin.

 As a business owner, your time is very valuable and you must manage your time responsibly.
-Since you’re the expert at your business, it’s pretty common that the majority of your time be spent on operations, not focusing on accounting practices.
+Since you're the expert at your business, it's pretty common that the majority of your time be spent on operations, not focusing on accounting practices.
 Contacting a trusted Raleigh CPA like, C.E.
-Thorn to provide bookkeeping and other small business support is a great way to reduce your overall stress and to prepare your business for the future.
+Thorn to provide monthly bookkeeping services and other small business support is a great way to reduce your overall stress and to prepare your business for the future.